 - Best results after blending many models (101 models blended). - Good model if decreases RMSE after blending with previous models.
-Not necessarily with low RMSE itself. - Train model on residuals of other models. - Many models learned without gradient descent (APT).
+Not necessarily with low RMSE itself. - Train model on residuals of other models.

 Despite the best RMSE Netflix has never implemented model in production due to its complexity (and also new sources of valuable clickstream data, which have not been used in the model).